Physical measures for nonlinear random walks on interval: Definitions and [t:markov_classification] the main theorem about skew products

 \begin{Def} We say that a closed set in the skew product is a \emph{bony graph} if it intersects almost every fiber (w.r.t.~$\nu$) at a single point, and any other fiber at an interval (a ``bone''). \end{Def}

 The name comes from the following simple observation.
 Any bony graph can be represented as a disjoint union of two sets, $K$ and $\Gamma$, where $K$ denotes the union of the bones.
-The projection of $K$ by $h$ to $\Sigma$ has zero measure, while $\Gamma$ is a graph of some measurable function $\varphi:\Sigma\setminus h(K)\to I$.
+The projection of $K$ by $h$ to $\Sigma$ has zero measure, while $\Gamma$ is the graph of some measurable function $\varphi:\Sigma\setminus h(K)\to I$.
+By Fubini's Theorem, the standard measure of a bony graph is zero.

 For any set~$B$, denote~$B_\om := B \cap I_\om$. \begin{Def} A bony graph~$B$ is a \emph{continuous-bony graph (CBG)} if $B_\om$ is upper-semicontinuous:

 \end{Def}